NIAEFEUP/nijobs-be/README.md

 ```bash
 docker-compose build test
 ```
-After building the images/containers, the tests can be ran with:
+After building the images/containers, the tests can be run with:

 ```bash
 docker-compose up --exit-code-from test test